quietui/quiet/docs/docs/index.md

 </html>
 ```

 If you're using [Quiet Restyle](/docs/restyle), that's all you need to do!
-If you're not using Restyle, add the following rule to your stylesheet.
+If you're not using Restyle, add the following rule to a stylesheet that's immediately available to your page when it loads.

 ```css
 html.quiet-reduce-fouce {